Peter Craine: Politics

 Craine successfully campaigned for the purchase of the Isle of Man Railway by the island government.

 Craine subsequently left Mec Vannin, joining the short-lived breakaway Manx National Party which was formed in 1977 and after Craine lost the election in 1981 the Manx National Party soon ceased to exist.
 He unsuccessfully contested Douglas West the following year as an independent.

 After he left the Tynwald, he was a councillor on the Douglas Corporation (1985-1992) and was Deputy Mayor of Douglas from 1991-2.

 Personal life

 Craine was born in Douglas and attended Douglas High School for Boys.
 He married June Taylor in 1953, with whom he had a son, David, a daughter, Diane, and four grandchildren.
-David married Anne Valerie née Kerruish, the daughter of former President of the Tynwald and speaker of the House of Keys Charles Kerruish, in 1978; Anne was an MHK from 2003-11.
-Peter was a master baker and was interested in "sailing, photography, Manx and military history, railways, heavy horses, ornithology, rifle shooting and philately."
+David married Anne Valerie née Kerruish, the daughter of former President of the Tynwald and speaker of the House of Keys Charles Kerruish, in 1978; Anne was an MHK from 2003 to 11.
+Peter was a master baker and was interested in "sailing, photography, Manx and military history, railways, heavy horses, ornithology, rifle shooting and philately".